w3f/polkadot-wiki/docs/learn-treasury.md

 [staking inefficiencies](learn-staking#inflation), etc. The funds held in the treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance#Council, will enter a waiting period before distribution.
-This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with current defaults set to 24 days for Polkadot mainnet, and 6 days for Kusama.
-The treasury attempts to spend as many proposals in the queue as it can without running out of funds.
+This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with current defaults set to
+{{ spend_period }} days for Polkadot mainnet, and {{ spend_period }} days for Kusama.
+The treasury
+attempts to spend as many proposals in the queue as it can without running out of funds.

 If the treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
 This percentage is currently at 1%